cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 	subcodes.
 This set of codes are assigned to influenza viruses.

-If a patient has multiple visits on the same date (and hence multiple primary ICD-10 codes), then we will only count one of and in descending order: *Flu*, *COVID-like*, *Flu-like*, *Mixed*.
-This ordering tries to account for the most definitive confirmation, e.g. the codes assigned to *Flu* are only used for confirmed influenza cases, which are unrelated to the COVID-19 coronavirus.
+If a patient has multiple visits on the same date (and hence multiple primary ICD-10 codes), we will only count one of and in descending order: *Flu*, *COVID-like*, *Flu-like*, *Mixed*.
+This ordering tries to account for the most definitive confirmation, (e.g., the codes assigned to *Flu* are only used for confirmed influenza cases, which are unrelated to the COVID-19 coronavirus).